allenhub-net/The--Complete--Github--Actions--and--Workflows--Guide/doc/dadjokes/README.md

 # Dad Jokes

-placeholder for commits to test actions and branching
+Placeholder for commits to test actions and branching.

+@michaeldallen ➜ /workspaces/The--Complete--Github--Actions--and--Workflows--Guide (main) $ npx dadjoke

+What do you call a girl between two posts?
+Annette.

+@michaeldallen ➜ /workspaces/The--Complete--Github--Actions--and--Workflows--Guide (main) $

 <!-- markdownlint-disable -->
 <!--ts-->